Cheque Leaf: 5 Top Facts You Need to Know

 • Step 2: Write the word ‘CANCELLED’ in block letters within these lines without striking off essential details such as your name, account number, etc.

-Make sure not to overwrite a cheque as the bank may consider the same invalid.
-It is also important to handle a cheque carefully and use the correct signature when you write one.
+Ensure you do not overwrite a cheque, as the bank may consider the same invalid.
+Handling a cheque carefully and using the correct signature when you write one is also essential.

-You can use a cheque to pay your loan EMIs, credit card bills and much more.
-If you want immediate funds at affordable interest rates, you can apply for an Instant Personal Loan from Fibe.
+You can use a cheque to pay your loan EMIs, credit card bills, etc. If you want immediate funds at affordable interest rates, you can apply for an Instant Personal Loan from Fibe.

 We offer amounts ranging up to ₹5 lakhs at a starting interest rate of 2% per month and tenure going up to 36 months.
 Download our Personal Loan App or visit our website and apply online with minimal formalities and instant access to funds!